timwenger/RedCedarDocs/readme.md

 Then I integrated the thumb cluster and the main set of keys into one piece and built an outer keyboard wall around it to hold it up.
 I designed the wall to be a separate piece so that I could more easily solder the keys into the sockets.

 The final modeling needed was to create mounts for the main processor and holes for the USB ports.
-I waited to to this until I had physically built the electrical portion so that I could better estimate what would fit.
+I waited to do this until I had physically built the electrical portion so that I could better estimate what would fit.

 You can see the steps I took to model it by using the "Roll back bar".
 When you drag this bar back through the history of changes, you can see the changes made, and even make edits at that time, then roll the bar forward in time again.
 Very cool!